drudru/stackable-screen-buffers/Readme.md

 - Some terminal programs **virtualize** the terminal.
 For example: tmux.
   Those systems should (fill in here - alpha is harder)
+  - If the terminal supports stackable, then it should invoke a display immediately.
+  - If the terminal does not support stackable, then it should only interpret colors with alpha < 255 as alpha = 0.
 - Some terminal display systems that are focused purely on normal mode display should just ignore this mode.
 [ansi_up](https://github.com/drudru/ansi_up) for an example.